-Bus route 484 stops in the College in the morning and Education Department buses provide a limited service in the afternoon.
 Bus route 543 from Roxburgh Park via Greenvale stops in the Providence Estate next door to the College and students can walk to the College access gate.

 Chartered bus services operate along six routes servicing Greenvale/ Oak Park/ Glenroy/ Airport West/ Gowanbrae/ Tullamarine/ Gladstone Park/ Westmeadows/ Attwood/ Roxburgh Park/ Epping/ Mickleham/ Craigieburn/ Merrifield/ Beveridge/ Bulla and Sunbury.
 Timetables and routes are available on www.sunburybus.com.au The service is available on a user pay basis.
 There are limited places available on these services.
 Details can be obtained from the College.
+The Roll Call App is used by parents to track their children's bus travel and receive notification of any delays.